 My grandmother, now in her mid-90s, has Alzheimer’s.
 She has forgotten how to descend stairs, so she is confined to the second story of the house that she shares with my mother.
-When my wife and I visited her recently and tried to show her our newborn baby, my grandmother simply stared at as and softly shook her head from side to side.
+When I visited her recently and tried to show her my newborn baby, my grandmother simply stared at as and softly shook her head from side to side.
 She had no idea who we were, and we likely were scaring the hell out of her with our behavior.

 So you might imagine that I am no friend to Alzheimer’s disease.
 I don’t hate much in this world, and I consider hate a very strong word to use in any circumstances.
 I hate Alzheimer’s.
 I’ve yet to make any peace with it (apologies to the Buddhists out there… I am trying!).

 What does this have to do with wine?…

 A Swedish study has found a possible link between moderate wine drinking and lower instances of dementia.
 The study is hardly conclusive, but it suggests that wine may help protect against certain forms of dementia, and gives credence to follow-up studies that would explore the possible link further: